CopernicaMarketingSoftware/Documentation/Publisher/en/campaign-tutorial-reactivation.md

 back.
 You can send them a simple email telling them you miss them, but you can also offer them incentives like a discount or free shipping.
-Make sure your customers know they can unsubscribe whenever they want; This may seem counterintuitive but it keeps your mailing list, and therefore your reputation, clean.
+Make sure your customers know they can unsubscribe whenever they want; This may seem counterintuitive but it keeps your mailing list, and by extension your reputation, clean.
 However, do remind them of all the benefits your company can offer them!

-When you've created the template you can simply set up a daily mailing; We've set both dates to 1 year ago so we only email when the last order was exactly 1 year ago.
+When you've created the template you can simply set up a daily mailing; Make sure the after date is also set to 1 year ago or they will be emailed daily, which will likely land your emails in their spam folder.

 ## More information